A soggy floor or flooded basement is the last thing homeowners want to find.

 Water heater leaks cause expensive home damage, hike up your water bills, and take away your nice warm morning showers.
 Not to mention they can give you a swimming pool instead of a rec room!

-This is crucial: if you see water around your hot water tank, close off the water supply valve leading to the tank (it should be labelled “cold” somewhere on top of the tank).
+This is crucial: when you notice your water heater leaking, close off the water supply valve leading to the tank (it should be labelled “cold” somewhere on top of the tank).
 Otherwise, you could experience a lot of costly, messy water damage.
+It’s important to know where your water shut off valve is for emergencies and water leaks like these.

 1. There’s Condensation on Your Tank

 Sometimes a leak isn’t actually a leak.
-If the temperature of your tank is too high or there’s damage to the tanks insulation, condensation can form on the outside.
+If the temperature of your hot water heater is too high or there’s damage to the tank’s insulation, condensation can form on the outside.
 This is most common in older tanks.

 2. There’s Buildup in Your Tank, Causing Corrosion